ktechmidas/pmcf/doc/source/user/configfile.rst

     subclassing it.

 :audit_output:
     Destination for audit logs.
-Individual sublclasses are free to use this field as they see fit.
+Individual subclasses are free to use this field as they see fit.
 For instance, the :class:`pmcf.audit.s3_audit.S3Audit` needs the name of the S3 bucket in this field.